Arjun-G-Ravi/AI-Notes/02_Deep Learning/05_NLP/00_Intro.md

 Tokenization is the process of breaking down a sequence of text into smaller units, such as words or subword units, known as tokens.

 ## Encoding
 Encoding refers to the process of converting text data, typically in the form of tokens, into numerical representations that can be used as input for machine learning models.
+Tokens are usually words, subwords, or characters, depending on the level of granularity chosen for tokenization.
+Tokenization is a crucial preprocessing step in NLP that helps convert raw text into a format suitable for analysis and further processing.

 ## Vocabulory
 Vocabulary refers to the set of unique words, tokens, or subword units that a language model is designed to understand and work with.
 Vocabulory can be character level or word level.